jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 accomplish their task, again and again, on their timetable.
 It creates more experts who can do amazing things with your product.

-## badass users want self-service help
+## the inbox is a terrible place to meet people.

 So the first big benefit of the Heavy Ass Weights is they create more badass users using scalable resources.

 Now I want to turn to how we are connecting with our customers.

-In the light weight approach, the connection we create with our customers originates in the support inbox.
+In the light weight approach, most of the time the connection we create with our customers originates in the support inbox.

-But in my experience badass users aren't really looking to chat with a customer service representative.
-Instead, they are looking for helpful resources they can refer to on their own time.

-Here's big benefit #2 - really good resources are better than the support inbox when it comes to connecting with our customers.

-Early on, one of my fears was that if we weren't speaking with as many customers, we would lose that connection we had spent years to build.

-I'm here now to tell you that nothing could be further from the truth.

-## the inbox is a terrible place to meet people.

-As I mentioned, at this time we're mostly connecting with our customers through the support inbox.
 But the support context is a terrible place to meet people!
 The customer is stressed, the support person has a queue out the door - it's a recipe for disaster.

 So what if instead of waiting for them, we created resources that walked them through the getting started workflows, and then started adding their frequently